qlik-oss/sense-installer/README.md

 ### Download

 - Download the appropriate executable for your platform from the [releases page](https://github.com/qlik-oss/sense-installer/releases).
-- Two environment variables will need to be set so as not to conflict with an existing porter installation:
+- *Optional*: If wanting to use porter CLI directly, two environment variables will need to be set so as not to conflict with an existing porter installation:
   - _Bash_

     ```shell